-Summer solstice wild-fermented soda
+Summer solstice wild abundance soda

 There are a few ways to ferment a wild soda.
 In this process, wild yeasts and sugar from local plants and raw honey make magic together, and you end up with a gut supporting beverage that's sweet, tart, sparkling, and gently infused with medicinal properties of plants!
 Wildcrafter and teacher Pascal Baudar even encourages making soda with mushrooms, which I’m excited to try in the fall.
 It’s an interesting and low-resource preparation that you can start any time of year to highlight local and seasonal flavors, though it is quickest to make during the warmer months.